klamping/UIRegression/exercises/4-PhantomCSS-Advanced.md

 5. The modal animates open, so we need to wait for the animation to finish before capturing a screenshot.
 We could set a timeout, but there's a better way.
 Using [Casper's 'waitForSelector' function](http://docs.casperjs.org/en/latest/modules/casper.html#waitforselector), add a wait for the `fancybox-opened` class to appear on the `fancybox-wrap` class/container.
 6. Inside of the 'waitForSelector' callback function, add you PhantomCSS screenshot command for the `.fancybox-wrap` class.
 7. Now you're ready to run your tests.
 Use `casperjs test phantom-addons.js` to try out your script.
+8. Validate it generated the right screenshot by checking the 'ex-4-screenshots' folder.
 8. Add a bottom margin of `1em` on the `.page-title` class in your CSS (in the `main.css` or `_common.scss` file).
 9. Run your tests again and see if it catches the difference.